oliviaa28/Mario-game/README.md

 ---
 ## 🌟 Overview

-The game provides a thrilling and interactive experience, allowing players to control a character inspired by Mario or Luigi.
+The game provides a thrilling and interactive experience, allowing players to control a character inspired by Mario and Luigi.
 Your primary goals are to:

 - 🏃 Navigate through tricky obstacles.
 - 💰 Collect items and rack up points.